clive allen - fact file

 After a while in France, he returned to England and moved around clubs, playing for Manchester City, Chelsea, West Ham United and Millwall.
 He even ventured outside London for a short spell with Carlisle United and stepped outside of the game to play American Football for London Monarchs as a place-kicker in 1997.

 Having retired from football and looking for a way back into the game, Clive was appointed as Development Squad coach in summer 2004, taking the Reserve team to the Premier Reserve League South title in 2005-06, but losing out to Manchester United in the play-off with the Northern winners.
-Clive's task now is to bring players up to the level of the senior side, so that they can integrate into the first team squad when called upon and he has helped many young players under his charge.
+Clive's task was to bring players up to the level of the senior side, so that they can integrate into the first team squad when called upon and he has helped many young players under his charge.

 Clive's son Ollie was at Spurs as a junior.